sibero/drushop/sites/all/modules/uc_addresses/README.txt

 database table, one that the user can manipulate as part of the user profile.

-One caveat: The admin order system continues to work as it always did.
-Addresses come from previous orders and not from the uc_addresses table.
-This trips up a lot of people.

 Module overview:
 ---------------------
 When users create an account, you can request that they be asked to provide contact information.
 This initial entry can be edited later.

 When users visit their "My account" page, a new tab will be present:
-Addresses.
+"Address book".
 They will be able to:

   * Add a new address
   * Edit an existing address
+  * Mark one address as their default shipping address
-  * Mark any one address as the "default"
+  * Mark one address as their default billing address
-  * Delete any address except the "default" address
+  * Delete any address except the "default" addresses

 Each address can be given a short "nickname".